CriticalSolutionsNetwork/ADAuditTasks/README.md

 ### Example 4: Creating a ZIP file with parts

-This example demonstrates how to create a ZIP file that will be split into multiple parts.
+This example demonstrates how to create a ZIP file that could be split into multiple parts.

 ```powershell
 $workstations = Get-ADHostAudit -HostType WindowsWorkstations -Report -Verbose